 The encouragement and support of my sailing friend Turgut Ayker has been pivotal in my decision to create and to continue updating this web.

 I also want to thank my friend, Manos Castrinakis, who has not only been a frequent sailing companion but with his participation made the the 2005 Transatlantic voyage possible and thusly allowed me to fulfill my lifelong dream.

-Finally, but not least, I want to thank Nikosʼ particular friend Rozina Kastrinaki upon whom I have come to depend as a contact in Athens for weather, news, and many errands and services which I have imposed on her.
+Finally, but not least, I want to thank Nikosʼ wife Rozina Kastrinaki upon whom I have come to depend as a contact in Athens for weather, news, and many errands and services which I have imposed on her.
 Rozina always graciously fulfills my requests and I am very grateful.